 We're going to keep learning a few more tools in Game Lab, but as we do remember what we saw today.
 To create new kinds of programs you don't always need to learn new blocks.
-Most of the time the creativity of programming comes from learning to combine things you already know in new and creative ways.

-Goal: Reinforce the fact that learning to program is actually not always just about memorizing blocks.
+The the tribe creatives of programs you already know in new actually not always just about memorizing blocks.
 Being creative with programming often means coming up with clever ways to combine the commands and patterns you already know how to use.